wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-custom-data-types.rst

 .. code-block:: java

-   public MyPoint2D withX(double newY) {
+   public MyPoint2D withY(double newY) {
       return new MyPoint2D(this.x, newY);
    }

 This creates a new ``MyPoint2D`` object and returns it with the new y-coordinate.
+Same can be done for changing the x coordinate.

 Creating a Data Types
 ---------------------